akornatskyy/wheezy.core/doc/userguide.rst

       100.0%     839rps  +0.0% test_home
        96.2%     807rps  +3.9% test_about

-Each of test cases has been run 1000 times.
-It shows productivity gain from first test case (it serves baseline purpose for others), throughput in requests per second, change from ``baselines`` argument passed to ``report`` method and target being benchmarked.
+Each of the test cases has been run 1000 times.
+The shows productivity relative to the first test case (which serves as a baseline for other tests), throughput in requests per second, change from ``baselines`` argument passed to ``report`` method and target being benchmarked.

-Report is being printed as results are available.
+Reports are being printed as soon as results are available.

 collections
 -----------